“A classy boutique hotel arranged across three historic townhouses with a large tranquil garden near the fashionable Nine Streets”

 - Satellite TV

-Alternatively, you can enjoy cocktails at the hotel bar and order from the snack menu - tasty little Dutch morsels like veal croquettes and shrimp bitterballs followed by a gooey chocolate brownie with ice cream.
+Or just enjoy cocktails at the hotel bar and order from the snack menu - tasty little Dutch morsels like veal croquettes and shrimp bitterballs followed by a gooey chocolate brownie with ice cream.

 - All-day snack menu